Let’s destroy a delicate yet equally complex, intricate and incredibly well-organised ecosystem. One that is designed to protect you.

 What happens when you remove these so called ‘dead skin’ cells?

 The philosophy behind exfoliation was to remove what was considered ‘dead skin’ – revealing the fresh, smooth underlying layers of skin.
 It was meant to make your skin look and function better.

 The skin barrier is designed to keep water/moisture in and environmental toxins and pathogens out.
-When it becomes damaged or disrupted, it fails to perform – just like any defence system.
+When it becomes damaged or disrupted, it fails to perform like it should.
 This can lead to an array of skin issues including accelerated aging, dry, flaky, scaly skin as well as skin that can become itchy and irritated.
-Over time, especially when using poor quality products, sensitized skin is also highly likely.
+Over time, sensitised skin is what you’ll likely end up with.

 You need to keep in mind that the Skin Barrier (stratum corneum) is the primary link from outside world to the amazing inside world of the adaptive innate immune system.

 Which brings us to those who perform these treatments.

 Generally speaking, these treatments are often very cheap and performed by highly under-trained, inexperienced therapists.
 In fact, they require no training at all nor any knowledge of the skin and can even be performed by the therapist just out of the beauty school.